When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 And you know, there’s a little bit of truth to that.

-And there’s a risk when you don’t have the steering of your brand positioning.
-If you don’t have your brand stewards as your marketing manager or brand director, VP of marketing or CEO…
+And there’s a risk when you’re not intentionally steering your brand positioning.
+If you don’t have brand stewards in your marketing and leadership roles…

 You want to be careful in this new world of digital agencies that say they have the answer to your brand.
 You just want to combine a little bit of both.

 Be practical and scrappy with A/B testing and SEM for sure.
-I embrace all that data all day long.
+I embrace data all day long.

 Anna: